Skip to main content

 Back in the 1990s, as it is now, distributors and especially retailers as a whole lacked even a basic concern for craft beer.

-By going straight to bottling in an industrial park where zoning laws wouldn't permit a brewpub without red tape and where few people would desire to visit one anyway, and stretching distribution beyond the local market, Cardinal found itself in a fight with the neighborhood bully, Big Beer.
+By going straight to bottling in an industrial park where zoning laws wouldn't permit a brewpub without red tape and where few people would desire to visit one anyway, and by stretching distribution beyond the local market, Cardinal found itself in a fight with the neighborhood bully, Big Beer.
 Consumers and retailers had long ago been duped into believing that all beer is light-yellow fizzy stuff.
 Nowhere was that more true than in West Virginia.

-In June 1995, Cardinal ownership partnered with a new group called Capitol City Brewing Inc. to open a brewpub in downtown Charleston in the former Catfish Willie's restaurant at 28 Capitol Street; a project which never saw the light of day.
+In June 1995, Cardinal ownership partnered with a new group called Capitol City Brewing Inc. to open a brewpub in downtown Charleston in the former Catfish Willie's restaurant at 28 Capitol Street, a project which never saw the light of day.
 According to several accounts, an order was placed for the brewing equipment before the project fell through.
 It is worth mentioning that a few other well-publicized ventures for brewpubs were planned for Charleston by separate individuals during this period.
 None came to fruition.

 BIG CHANGES